 Group photo from the Aberdeen DCE course in November 2019.

 There are more details on the course at the ‘Workshops and Training’ section of the HERU website.
-The Aberdeen course will be offered again from 11-13 November 2020.
+The Aberdeen course will be offered again from 29th September to 1st October 2021.
 Registration details are available from the course site on the HERU website.

 Mandy Ryan and Verity Watson have been teaching the course since 2003.
 Luis Loría joined the teaching team in 2016.
 The course has changed over the years, but our main objective has remained the same: teaching how to conduct a DCE with a focus on health applications.